1921 - 1930 (18 Weltumrunder)

 01.06.2011 Lily Goldfarb (born Heiberg) wrote about her father:

 Svend Oluf Heiberg became a well known forestry professor - his specialty was silviculture (general forestry) & international forestry.
 He received many awards for his work in forestry including a knighthood from the King of Denmark, honorary doctor's degree & a forest named after him in Central New York State.
-He traveled & taught all round the world including Germany.
-He taught & became a Dean at New York State University College of Forestry from 1927 to 1964 - the year he died.
-The college is now call College of Environmental Sciences & Forestry located in Syracuse, New York.

 I believe through out the trip my father wrote articles to a newspaper in Copenhagen & gave talks about the trip when they returned.
 That's when he met my mother.
 The following September they took the SS "President Harding" to the US to study at Yale University.